-When I arrived in Denver last Sunday to visit my girlfriend Heidi, I became fascinated by the white ladder-like sculpture at the Denver Tech Center.
+When I arrived in Denver last Sunday to visit my future wife Heidi, I became fascinated by the white ladder-like sculpture at the Denver Tech Center.
 I like cool modern art and this was pretty cool looking, especially against the Colorado sky.

 The structure’s real name is the “DTC Identity Monument.”
 It’s a sculpture meant to resemble the skeletal steel of buildings.
 If it were on the coast, it could almost represent the skeletal remains of a whale.
 With the sculpture being 100 feet tall, it seemed to force itself into the Colorado sky.
 Its base is situated in the Raymond A. Bullock Park at the Denver Technololgy Center.